 Chronic disease is your body’s way of keeping you going.
 It does this by breaking down.

 - You do not survive with low blood sugar so the only viable disease is one with high blood sugar.

 - You do not survive with low blood pressure so the only viable disease is one with high blood pressure.

 - You do not survive without the ability to clot, so over-clotting is the problem that survives.

 - You do not survive with inflammation so the inflammatory diseases “win”.

 All autoimmune diseases live on the using side of metabolism.

 Dr. Schwarzbein states humans used to live to at most about 50 and if your goal is to live to 50 years old you can do whatever you want to do.
 However, if you want to live longer you’ve got to honor physiology and biochemistry.

 Losing weight is not how you stay healthy.
 Being healthy is how you lose weight.

 These notes are just an overview.
-If you are really interested in the details, especially in regards to diabetes, watch Part 2.
+If you are interested in the details, especially regarding diabetes, watch Part 2.
 The lecture inspired me to seek out more information, so I’ve just started reading The Schwarzbein Principle II.
-As a male over 40 years old that consumes a fair amount of caffeine, Dr. Schwarzbein has got my attention.
+As a male over 40 years old who consumes a fair amount of caffeine, Dr. Schwarzbein has got my attention.